dlccyes/CollegeNotes/NTUNotes/Junior/polly/Zmap.md

 	- only have the lower bound estimate on packet drop rates
 	- can't give accurate estimation on fraction of transiently inaccessible hosts caused by packet drop

-### localized temporory outages
+### localized temporary outages
 - to identify burst outage
 	- look for noise 2 std away from average noise
 - to extract noise
 	- subtract smoothed time series